maxwelllee372007/MotorSimulation/README.md

 # MotorSimulation
-program to calculate time for a Kraken X60 to accelerate and travel a certain distance
+program to calculate time for a Kraken X60 to accelerate an inertial mechanism a certain distance Motor data collected in https://github.com/maxwelllee372007/MotorTest